 can look for antigens on the surface, envelope, and core of the virus, as well as

 the antibodies to these antigens.
-Because the symptoms of all 5 hepatitis infections
+The symptoms of all 5 hepatitis infections are much

-are much the same, this blood test is often done along with other hepatitis blood
+the same.
+So this blood test is often done along with other hepatitis blood tests

-tests to tell your provider which type of virus and what stage of infection you may
+to tell your provider which type of virus and what stage of infection you may have.

 Your healthcare provider may also order a series of blood tests called a hepatitis